anshulbahukhandi/SetOfStacks/README.md

 How is Data structure organized?

--Each node consists of string , int and a pointer to another node . string can be used to store the name , int can be used to store the ID and node pointer to link to another node.
+- Each node consists of string , int and a pointer to another node . string can be used to store the name , int can be used to store the ID and node pointer to link to another node.
--So each node represents one person.
+- So each node represents one person.
--Several of such node connected in a chain forms singly linked list.
+- Several of such node connected in a chain forms singly linked list.
--One linked list of user defined size forms a sub-stack.
+- One linked list of user defined size forms a sub-stack.
--Several of these sub-stacks connected in a chain forms a set os stacks.
+- Several of these sub-stacks connected in a chain forms a set os stacks.